Optimal Universal Quantum Cloning: Asymmetries and Fidelity Measures: Proof of Theorem

-So, if this inequality is violated, cloning must be impossible regardless of the asymmetry.
-Obviously, this is tight at the point of perfect symmetry, and will be a good approximation close to that point.
-Also, simple considerations in the case study of Appendix \ref{sec:casestudy} suggest that it could often be the case for non-trivial $M$ that the bound is tight over much broader ranges.
-Evidently, satisfying the constraint can never be sufficient proof that cloning is possible as it disguises all the subtleties of the desired asymmetries.
-As a clear example, consider $3\rightarrow 4$ cloning with the $L=2$ fidelity.
-It is possible to achieve 3 fidelities all being 1 (e.g.\ $F_{1100},F_{0110},F_{1010}$) because this just corresponds to perfect teleportation from the input spins to the first 3 output spins.
-Whereas, demanding $F_{1100}=F_{0011}=F_{1010}=1$ will clearly be impossible and yet it could still have the same total fidelity, see Fig.\ \ref{fig:3to4}.

-\subsection{Lieb-Mattis Theorem}
+\subsubsection{Lieb-Mattis Theorem}

-So far, we have demonstrated that in the task of finding the optimal cloning fidelity, we can give an upper bound by finding the maximum eigenvalue of the matrix $R$.
-We have explored an explicit parametrisation for the maximum eigenvector within a particular subspace, so it remains to prove that the subspace $\mathcal{S}_{\text{special}}$ contains the maximum eigenvector of $R$, and that this fidelity can be achieved.
-We do this by introducing a modified version of the Lieb-Mattis Theorem\cite{lieb1962}.
+So far, we have demonstrated that the maximum eigenvalue of the matrix $R$ is an upper bound to the optimal cloning fidelity.
+We have studied a particular subspace of $R$, $\mathcal{S}_{\text{special}}$, so it remains to prove that this subspace contains the maximum eigenvector of $R$, and that this fidelity can be achieved.
+We do this by modifying the Lieb-Mattis Theorem \cite{lieb1962}.

-\begin{lemma} The maximum eigenvector of $R$ within a given $M_Z$ subspace has non-negative coefficients on all the basis states. \end{lemma} \begin{proof} Divide $R$ into two components, the diagonal elements ($R_d$) and the remaining, off-diagonal, elements ($R_o$).
+\begin{lemma} The maximum eigenvector of $R$ within a given $M_Z$ subspace has non-negative coefficients on all the basis states. \end{lemma} \begin{proof}{ Divide $R$ into two components, the diagonal elements ($R_d$) and the remaining, off-diagonal, elements ($R_o$).
 In the computational basis, $\ket{a}$, we have $\bra{a}R_d\ket{a}=e_a$ and $\bra{a}R_o\ket{b}=K_{ab}$.
-Note that $K_{ab}\geq 0$ by Corollary \ref{lem:positive}.
+Note that $K_{ab}\geq 0$ by Corollary \ref{lem:positive} and $K_{aa}=0$ by definition.
 Assume that in a particular excitation subspace, $M_Z$, we know the maximum eigenvector,

 with eigenvalue $E_{M_Z}$.
 Hence,

 Any other state must have a smaller expectation value of $R$, unless it is also a maximum eigenvector.
 Let us first try a state $\ket{a}$ as the ansatz.
 This reveals $e_a\leq E_{M_Z}$.
 Hence, we can take the modulus of the above equation,